The Founding Fathers were Overwhelmingly Religious Men

 Some people feel so hesitant to say that there was any strong Christian influence in the founding of our nation.
 I do not believe that those who make such claims really understand the teachings of Christ.
-Christian morals and Christian doctrines where things that Jefferson made a distinction in.
+Christian morals and Christian doctrines were things that Jefferson made a distinction in.
 He had a problem with many Christian doctrines, but he saw the morals as superior.

-Even though diests and Christians alike held to Christian morals they did not want to see government involvement in religion.
+Even though deists and Christians alike held to Christian morals they did not want to see government involvement in religion.
 Jon Butler, Dean of the Graduate School of Arts & Sciences at Yale University noted:

 …The principal Founding Fathers–Washington, Jefferson, Adams, Franklin–were in fact deeply suspicious of a European pattern of governmental involvement in religion.
 They were deeply concerned about an involvement in religion because they saw government as corrupting religion. [link]

-The founders did not want to create a nation where government could have power over the minds of men in relation to their religious beliefs.
+The founders did not want to create a nation where the government could have power over the minds of men in relation to their religious beliefs.
 This would be in accord with the core tenet of the Christian faith explained by the apostle Paul:

 For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbour as thyself.
 (Romans 13:9)